• Skip to primary navigation

 Meatballs

 • Place meat, bread crumbs and milk into a large bowl.
 Combine together using your hands or a large spoon.
+Allow mixture to rest for 5 minutes.

-1 ½ pounds ground burger, 2 cups dried bread crumbs, ½ cup milk
+1 ½ pounds ground burger, 2 cups dried breadcrumbs, ½ cup milk

 2 cloves garlic, 1 ½ teaspoons salt, 1 teaspoon pepper, 1 teaspoon onion powder, 1 teaspoon red pepper flakes